 Anik Sarker

-I've been fortunate to work at the Assistive Robotics Laboratory, under the supervision of Dr. Alan Asbeck since Fall 2021.
+I am passionate about solving challenging problems in geometry, statistics, machine learning, and computer vision.
+I’m particularly driven by the task of uncovering patterns in complex data and predicting what comes next—problems that appear in numerous real-world scenarios such as multimodal foundation models, time series forecasting, point cloud registration, robot motion planning, multimodal perception, state estimation, localization, and more.
+I've been fortunate to work at the Assistive Robotics Laboratory, under the supervision of Dr. Alan Asbeck from August 2021 - September 2025.
 During my Masters, I had the privilege of being supervised by Dr. Nilanjan Chakraborty at the Interacting Robotic Systems Laboratory.
 I'm deeply interested in exploring the realms of Robotics and AI.
-Beyond academia, I bring hands-on industry experience as a Research Scientist Intern at Meta (Reality Labs), where I worked on multimodal sensor fusion and real-time tracking, and as an Applied Scientist Intern at Amazon (Amazon Robotics), where I contributed to building multimodal foundation models.
 In both research and industry, I have worked extensively with diverse modalities—many of which are temporal—such as text, images/videos, audio, numeric data, and rich sensor data including IMUs, EMG, Tactile sensors, and LiDAR.

 Anik Sarker, Don-Roberts Emenonye, Aisling Kelliher, Thanassis Rikakis, R. Michael Buehrer, Alan T. Asbeck